 Fix 5: Disable IPv6

-IPv6 has been causing connection troubles with several streaming services on multiple devices including phones, computers, and even televisions.
-While it offers an added layer of internet protocol security, there’s really no point in using it as a blanket when you’re unable to stream the content you want in the first place.
-Luckily, you can easily disable this option on the newer version of Samsung smart TVs.
+IPv6 has been causing connection troubles with several streaming services on multiple devices, including phones, computers, and televisions.
+While it offers an added layer of internet protocol security, there’s really no point in using it as a blanket when you cannot stream the content you want in the first place.
+You can easily disable this option on the newer version of Samsung smart TVs.
 If disabling IPv6 still doesn’t fix the issue for you, we highly recommend you turn it back on.

 - On your Samsung TV, navigate to Settings > General > Network.